What happens when I decide to sell my home?

 Since the loss in value would be due to your failure to maintain the property, the Deferred Maintenance Adjustment allocates all of the loss in value due to improper maintenance to you, so that Unison does not share in it.

-Typically, no Deferred Maintenance Adjustment will apply unless the aggregate cost of the required repairs is at least $5,000.
 One or more appraisals, inspections or repair estimates obtained from independent third-party providers are used to determine the amount of the Deferred Maintenance Adjustment.

 Unison is committed to a fair process to determine the amount of the Deferred Maintenance Adjustment.
 In a rare instance in which we are unable to agree in good faith on the amount, the issue will be determined through arbitration.